Skip to content

 What, you mean living in your parents' basement after the avocado market crash? lmao got 'em

 When Christ returns, all people will know it.
-The prophet Isaiah declared, โ€œAnd the glory of the Lord shall be revealed, and all flesh shall see it togetherโ€.
+The prophet Isaiah declared, “And the glory of the Lord shall be revealed, and all flesh shall see it together”.
 This monumental event will mark the beginning of a glorious 1,000-year period, known as the Millennium, when Jesus will reign personally on the earth, Satan will have no power, and all people will live in peace and joy.

-โ€” Gospel Study Guide: Topics & Questions, Second Coming of Jesus Christ; see original for scriptural citations
+— Gospel Study Guide: Topics & Questions, Second Coming of Jesus Christ; see original for scriptural citations

 I recall hearing as a seminary student that at Christ's second coming, it will be so undeniably obvious to every human on earth (1, 2, 3).
 We've got a flowery statement along the lines of "every knee will bow, every tongue confess that Jesus is the Christ," even those dirty, unwashed heathens who aren't white and delightsome.

-I also recall hearing a fellow named Paul describing that "the day of the Lord so cometh as a thief in the night."
-Metaphors don't translate very well across languages, so we're left with multiple possible interpretations of what this means.
 If it means that Jesus will sneak in unbeknownst to the masses, then Paul's statement is at odds with Joseph Smith.
 Maybe this is one of those convenient times where the Bible isn't translated correctly.

-The Lordโ€™s coming will be as a thief in the night to those who are in spiritual darkness.
-Paul described the Saints as โ€œthe children of light, and the children of the day.โ€ Paul gave them guidelines for living as Saints.
-Through Godโ€™s help, the Saints will be found blameless at the Second Coming.
+The Lord’s coming will be as a thief in the night to those who are in spiritual darkness.
+Paul described the Saints as “the children of light, and the children of the day.”
+Paul gave them guidelines for living as Saints.
+Through God’s help, the Saints will be found blameless at the Second Coming.

-โ€” Lesson 46: 1 Thessalonians and 2 Thessalonians, New Testament Teacher Manual
+Lesson 46: 1 Thessalonians and 2 Thessalonians, New Testament Teacher Manual

-Oh.
-It'll only be "as a thief in the night" to those in spiritual darkness, then?
-Thanks, that clears things right up.
-What the hell is spiritual darkness?
 I've seen light symbolized as illumination, clarity and knowledge, and while my searches didn't land on what I'd call a definition, I guess it's synonymous with apostasy.
-(1.1, 1.2, 2)
+(1.1, 1.2, 2) Still, Smith said in no uncertain terms that "all people will know it." 🤷

-And again, verily I say unto you, the coming of the Lord draweth nigh, and it overtaketh the world as a thief in the nightโ€”
+And again, verily I say unto you, the coming of the Lord draweth nigh, and it overtaketh the world as a thief in the night—

 Therefore, gird up your loins, that you may be the children of light, and that day shall not overtake you as a thief.

-โ€” D&C 106:4-5
+D&C 106:4-5

 Well...
 Maybe Jesus will arrive for the seventh second time and it actually will be discreet?

 The wicked who are living at the time of the Second Coming of the Lord will be destroyed in the flesh.
 They, along with the wicked who are already dead, will have to wait until the last resurrection.
 All of the remaining dead will rise to meet God.
-They will either inherit the telestial kingdom or be cast into outer darkness with Satan (see D&C 76:32โ€“33, 81โ€“112).
+They will either inherit the telestial kingdom or be cast into outer darkness with Satan (see D&C 76:32–33, 81–112).

-โ€” Chapter 44: The Second Coming of Jesus Christ, Gospel Principles
+Chapter 44: The Second Coming of Jesus Christ, Gospel Principles

 Death Follows Jesus

 There seems to be many prophecies and signs surrounding Jesus' arrival, whether for the first, "second," or Nth time.
+An uncomfortable number of those arrivals are accompanied by mass death and destruction.

 Birth

 At Jesus' birth, one King Herod may or may not have massacred "all the children that were in Bethlehem... from two years old and under."
-From what I understand, there isn't any historic, contemporary evidence of this happening, but Matthew chapter 2 sure seems insistent that it happened.
-Seems like a good way to kneecap your own kingdom's economy.
-If everyoneโ€” soldier, peasant, nobleโ€” all had their children 2 & under murdered, how long do you think that king would remain in power?
+From what I understand, there isn't any historic, contemporary evidence of this happening, but Matthew chapter 2 sure seems insistent that it totally did happen.
+Seems like a good way to kneecap your own kingdom's military and economy.
+If everyone—soldier, peasant, noble—all had their children 2 & under murdered, how long do you think that king would remain in power?
 That would fuck up an entire generation.
-It would have resounding effects that would have been recorded by many more sources than just this one.
+Herod doing this would have resounding effects that would have been recorded by many more sources than just this one.

 Now, let's celebrate the birth of the Prince of Peace!